ansible/awx/docs/docsite/rst/administration/management_jobs.rst

 .. note::

-    The initial job run for a controller resource (e.g. Projects, Job Templates) is excluded from **Cleanup Job Details**, regardless of retention value.
+    The initial job run for an AWX resource (e.g. Projects, Job Templates) is excluded from **Cleanup Job Details**, regardless of retention value.

 You can review or set a schedule for cleaning up old job history by performing the same procedure described for activity stream management jobs.
 See :ref:`ag_mgmt_job_schedule` for detail.